 The head louse is an obligate ectoparasite of humans.
-Head lice are wingless insects spending their entire life on human scalp and feeding exclusively on human blood.
-They are insects which can be seen by naked eyes.
+Head lice are wingless insects spending their entire life on human scalp and feeding exclusively on human blood, and they can be seen by the naked eye.

 6. How to know if I have Demodex hair mites?

-According to the recent research, most people with thin-looking hair have Demodex mites.
-Besides, we provide computerized hair scanning analysis to identify the presence of Demodex hair mites in hair follicles.
+According to recent research, most people with thin-looking hair have Demodex mites, but there are other ways to tell.
+UNGEX provides a Computerised Hair Scan analysis to identify the presence of Demodex hair mites in hair follicles.

-8. How to help eliminating Demodex hair mites?
+8. How to help eliminate Demodex hair mites?

-Ungex system is an all-new concept that can help eliminating the hair mites.
+The UNGEX system is an all-new concept that can help to eliminate hair mites.

 9. How did scientists become familiar with Demodex mites?

-----Until now no one noticed the relevance of hair mites are present on the hair follicles of humans who are losing their hair!
+----Until very recently, no one stopped to notice the relevance of hair mites present in the hair follicles of humans who are losing their hair.

-Scientists became familiar with this parasite when it was suggested to be an aggravating factor with an acne skin.
-At that time there was not much information about Demodex folliculorum or proof to back up the claim, so it slipped into the ever increasing pile of research material and forgotten!
+Scientists became familiar with this parasite when it was suggested to be an aggravating factor with extreme acne cases.
+At that time there was not much information about Demodex folliculorum or proof to back up the claim, so it slipped into the ever increasing pile of research material and forgotten.